jyotiyadav2508/Game-Rock-Scissors-Paper/README.md

   - Git - For version control.
   - Github - To save and store the files for the website.
   - Dev Tools - To troubleshoot and test features, solve issues with responsiveness and styling.
-  - Am I Responsive?
-To show the website image on arange of devices.
+  - [Am I Responsive?](https://ui.dev/amiresponsive) To show the website image on arange of devices.
-  - https://ui.dev/amiresponsive To show the website image on arange of devices.

 ## Testing